Intimate Partner Violence

 - Belittling you (cutting you down)

-- Threatening to hurt you, someone in your family, or himself or herself if you don't do what he or she wants.
+- Threatening to hurt you, someone in your family, or themselves if you don't do what they want.

 Physical abuse may include: